emqx/eip/design/0005-stateless-brokers.md

   create or destroy a node in modern service orchestration platforms such as AWS and k8s.

-To the gateway nodes, the core nodes should work like a database or storage engine which helps sharing persisted states globally.

 ```
                  [Gateway Nodes] | [Core Nodes]
                                  |